uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 The model and tools target a UNIX-like operating system environment.
 The combination of the core `DVMDOSTEM` model and the supporting tools result in the need for a complex computing environment with many dependencies.
 Docker images are used to manage this complexity, providing consistent environments for development and production, [@Merkel2014].
-The project includes the specification for development images as well as a pared down runtime-only image.

-The software design is a work in progress stemming from the organic growth spanning 30+ years of development by research scientists, graduate students and programmers.
+Software updates are ongoing, stemming from the organic growth spanning 30+ years of development by research scientists, graduate students and programmers.
 Recent years have seen an increased effort to apply professional software development practices such as version control, automated documentation, containerization, and testing.

 # Acknowledgements